 According to a Microsoft report, 96% of consumers worldwide say customer service is an important factor in their choice of loyalty to a brand.
-We are so used to placing importance in customer service that this fact may even make you wonder whether the remaining 4% actually exist.
+We are so used to placing importance on customer service that this fact may even make you wonder whether the remaining 4% actually exists.
 Interestingly, Forbes, in one of its blogs, says that customer experience is the new battleground.

 In this article, we will discuss the ways in which customer service can become a tool to accelerate business growth.

-Collaborative browsing allows more than one person to navigate over a web-page from different locations via the internet.
+Collaborative browsing allows more than one person to navigate over a web page from different locations via the internet.
 It is easy to imagine the simplicity it brings to customer support by eliminating confusing scenarios of describing issues over chats.
-In most cases, there is a rigid dichotomy between the customer’s and the service executive’s knowledge of an e-commerce website.
+In most cases, there is a rigid dichotomy between the customer’s and the service executive’s knowledge of an web development company.
 This can make describing issues and apprehending them solely over chat or call very difficult.

 Investing in co-browsing technology can allow the support executive to provide aid throughout the checkout procedure for problems such as payment failures and payment gateways.
 It can also help with navigation for subscription plans, their extensions, cancellations, and other things as well.

 Grow More with Our E-Commerce Web Development Services